 NCADD (the National Council on Alcoholism and Drug Dependence) reports that 1 in 12 adults is dependent on alcohol, with up to 2 million adults suffering from alcohol withdrawal every year in the United States.
-While there are treatment options like our Orange County alcohol rehab, many people fail to seek out the treatment they need.
+While there are treatment options like our Florida rehab programs and Orange County alcohol rehab, many people fail to seek out the treatment they need.

 If you drink large amounts of alcohol long-term, you will bring about changes to the function and structure of your brain.
 This happens as alcohol interferes with the movement, transmission, and absorption of neurotransmitters in the brain.